-Many public corporations choose to be on an earnings treadmill to satisfy Wall Street’s appetite.
-They believe they must provide quarterly earnings estimate publicly (guidance) or their shares won’t trade at their optimal values.
-So they focus on next quarter’s earnings, and they better be accurate.
-Otherwise, traders on the Stock Market might clobber their shares.
+Many public firms choose to be on an earnings treadmill to satisfy Wall Street’s appetite.
+These firms believe they must provide quarterly earnings estimate publicly (guidance) or their shares won’t trade at optimal values.
+So executives focus on next quarter’s earnings, and they better be accurate.
+Otherwise, traders on the Stock Market might clobber those shares.

 Take Walmart.
-On Wednesday, October 14, 2015, its CEO announced earnings would be down in the next fiscal year because of targeted spending to position the company for growth.
+On Wednesday, October 14, 2015, its CEO announced lower earnings in the next fiscal year because of targeted spending to position the company for growth.
 Shares fell 10%—the steepest one day decline in 25 years.
-Chief Executive Doug McMillon said at an investor meeting in New York, “We can deliver stronger financial performance in the short-term simply by running our core business better, but that won’t be enough.”
+CEO McMillon told investors in New York: “We can deliver stronger financial performance in the short-term simply by running our core business better, but that won’t be enough.”

-Almost three years later, shares rebounded; today, the shares are significantly higher, proving the CEO right.
-A McKinsey Company 2006 study shows quarterly earnings guidance does not provide benefits claimed by corporations and is not worth the costs of providing them:
+Three years later, shares rebounded.
+Today, share values are much higher, proving the CEO right.
+A McKinsey Company 2006 study shows quarterly earnings guidance does not give benefits claimed by firms and is not worth the costs of providing them:

 ” Our analysis of the perceived benefits of issuing frequent earnings guidance found no evidence that it affects valuation multiples, improves shareholder returns, or reduces share price volatility.
 The only significant effect we observed is an increase in trading volumes… “